jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 	$ ls Documentation/

 The two examples are not quite identical, but they produce identical output.
 So does the trailing slash character in the second example matter?
 Well not really.
-In both cases we have a directory named â€˜Documentationâ€™ and it is optional as to whether you include the trailing slash.
+In both cases we have a directory named 'Documentation' and it is optional as to whether you include the trailing slash.
 When you tab complete any Unix directory name, you will find that a trailing slash character is automatically added for you.
 This becomes useful when that directory contains subdirectories which you also want to tab complete.

-I.e. imagine if you had to type the following (to access a buried directory â€˜gggâ€™) and tab-completion _didnâ€™t_ add the trailing slash characters.
-Youâ€™d have to type the seven slashes yourself.
+I.e. imagine if you had to type the following (to access a buried directory 'ggg') and tab-completion _didn't_ add the trailing slash characters.
+You'd have to type the seven slashes yourself.

 	$ cd aaa/bbb/ccc/ddd/eee/fff/ggg/